-The agency conducts regular meetings with each educational partner to discuss program issues, share information and collaborate.
+The agency conducts regular meetings with each educational partner and will conduct regular meetings with new partners to discuss program issues, share information and collaborate.
 Each partner is required to complete and submit monthly reports and documentation which are reviewed, and any questions are resolved by the Division prior to payment.
 In addition, each partner is requested to submit invoicing monthly with all required backup documentation.
 These invoices are reviewed by multiple DWSS staff to ensure accurate invoicing and payment.